tdimino/SocialAGI/README.md

 The repository has three main components

 ```
+/example-webapp
 /core
 /integrations
   /discord_bots
   /telegram
 ```

+- `/example-webapp` contains an example integration of the socialagi library in a chat website
 - `/core` contains the library [`socialagi` NPM package source](https://www.npmjs.com/package/socialagi)
 - `/integrations/` contains examples of the library in action.
 Right now contains several stand-alone discord and telegram bot repos

-🚧🚧 Note: `/server` and `/devtools` are under heavy construction 🚧🚧

 ## 🚀 Getting started

-The easiest way to get started developing with `socialagi` is to checkout the `/integration` examples, especially EmoBot!
+The easiest way to get started developing with `socialagi` is to check out the `/example-webapp`

 ### Contributing

-If this repo and its evolution is exciting, open an issue, a pull request, or simply hangout in the [Social AGI Discord](https://discord.gg/BRhXTSmuMB)!
+If this project evolution is exciting to you, check out the issues, open a pull request, or simply hangout in the [Social AGI Discord](https://discord.gg/BRhXTSmuMB)!

-We're not sure exactly how the repo will evolve yet, but it's intended to become a testing bed for Social AGI, its development, and its testing.

-We'll need many new developments from:
+On the roadmap at a high level are:

+- Minimal API surfaces for designing AI cognition
 - New techniques to specify personality
 - Ways to design the conversations that constitute an identity
 - Coherent theory of mind behind Social AGIs